Stirling Castle was the guardian of the wild and untamed route to the Highlands of Scotland.

 That’s a difficult one to answer because there’s so much to see.
 Certainly, the Royal Palace built by James V – a favourite place of his daughter Mary Queen of Scots – is a fascinating place to explore.
 Also, the Great Hall, completed for James IV and often the scene for magnificent state banquets should be on your itinerary too.

-History of Stirling Castle
+Stirling Castle history

 Over the centuries, three major battles have been fought in the castle’s immediate vicinity; with another important one taking place just a few miles to the north.
 It has been besieged or attacked 16 times.